carpentries-incubator/Indigenous-Data-Sovereignty/episodes/Working-Glossary.md

 **Artificial Intelligence (AI):** either a field, method, or tool that simulates human intelligence processes by machines, especially computer systems

-Bias
+**Bias:**

-Machine Learning (ML): generally considered to be a subfield of artificial intelligence (AI) and computer science which focuses on the use of data and algorithm generation to simulate the learning processes of humans
+**Machine Learning (ML):** generally considered to be a subfield of artificial intelligence (AI) and computer science which focuses on the use of data and algorithm generation to simulate the learning processes of humans

 Data